Emmett Naar: Professional career

 On 2 May 2018, Naar signed a three-year deal with the Illawarra Hawks of the National Basketball League (NBL).
 Following the 2018–19 NBL season, he played for the Canterbury Rams in the 2019 New Zealand NBL season.

 On 15 July 2020, Naar re-signed with the Illawarra Hawks.

 In 2021, Naar had a three-game stint with the Ballarat Miners of the NBL1 South.

 Following the 2021–22 NBL season, Naar played for the Ringwood Hawks of the NBL1 South in the 2022 season.

 On 1 August 2022, Naar signed a one-year deal with Heroes Den Bosch of the Dutch BNXT League.

 Naar joined the Mackay Meteors of the NBL1 North for the 2024 season.
 He helped the team win the NBL1 North championship.
 At the 2024 NBL1 National Finals, he helped the Meteors reach the championship game, where they lost 87–84 to the Knox Raiders despite Naar's triple-double of 21 points, 18 assists and 10 rebounds.
 He was named to the NBL1 National Finals All-Star Five.

 On 29 October 2024, Naar signed with the Brisbane Bullets as nominated replacement player for the remainder of the 2024–25 NBL season.

 Naar joined the Rockingham Flames of the NBL1 West for the 2025 season.
 He earned the league's Golden Hands Award and was named to the All-NBL1 West Second Team.

+Naar re-joined the Flames for the 2026 NBL1 West season.
+He was named the recipient of the NBL1 West Golden Hands Award.
+He helped the Flames reach the NBL1 West Grand Final, where they defeated the Geraldton Buccaneers 66–62 to win the championship.
+Narr had eight points, eight assists and five rebounds.